kanisterio/kanister/docs/troubleshooting.rst

 GKE
 ---
-If you get an error while applying a blueprint, that the webhook can't be reached you need to check if your firewall misses a rule for port ``9443``:
+If you get an error while applying a blueprint, that the webhook can't be reached, check if your firewall misses a rule for port ``9443``:

 .. code-block:: console